srinathvrao/WhoIsInIt/README.md

 Once training is complete, we can test it out.

-It takes 5-6 seconds to recognize me, because of my potato internet speed.
+It takes 5-6 seconds to recognize me, because of my potato internet upload speed.
 With faster speeds, the API calls will naturally be faster.

 ![Alt Text](https://raw.githubusercontent.com/srinath10101/WhoIsInIt/master/screenshots/vid.gif?token=AbDP34X6IXR7erfQ8rwzEKbf6F2jrQvyks5cDRCJwA%3D%3D)